norskovsen/Y-Combinator-Impl/README.md

 ## Inspiration
 I learned about the Y-combinator when watching the [Computerphile](https://www.youtube.com/user/Computerphile) video about the [Wikipedia](https://en.wikipedia.org/wiki/Fixed-point_combinator) after watching their video about [Lambda Calculus](https://en.wikipedia.org/wiki/Lambda_calculus)..
 I did not quite understand it at first.
-Therfore I decided to try and implement it to get a better understand it
+Therefore I decided to try and implement it to get a better understand it

 ## Z-Combinator
 ![z.combinator](img/z-comb.png)